lhaake/unit4-proj-frontend/project_worksheet.md

 	- Can see the token being saved in local storage in the "Application" section of Developer Tools
 	- Have been able to fetch workout data for user that is logged in.
 	- Log out button is working.
-2. Goal for rest of the day: map over user's data on dashboard component
+2. Goal for rest of the day: map over user's data on dashboard component, update React architecture

 ## Additional Libraries